vsespb/mt-aws-glacier/README.md

 * Length of relative filenames.
 Currently limit is about 700 ASCII characters or 350 2-byte UTF-8 character (.. or 230 3-byte characters).

+* File modification time should be in range from year 1000 to year 9999.

 (NOTE: if above requirements are not met, error will be thrown)

+* If you uploaded files with file modifications dates past Y2038 on system which supports it, and then restored on system which does not (like Linux 32bit), resulting file timestamp (of course) wrong and also unpredictible (undefined behaviour).
+The only thing is guaranteed that if you restore journal from Amazon servers on affected (i.e. 32bit) machine - journal will contain correct timestamp (same as on 64bit).

 * Memory usage (for 'sync') formula is ~ min(NUMBER_OF_FILES_TO_SYNC, max-number-of-files) + partsize*concurrency